delfanbaum/asciidocr/README.md

 A non-exhaustive list:

-* Coverage of the majority, if not all, asciidoc language features
+* Coverage of the majority, if not all, asciidoc language features (✓)
 * Passes the [language compatibility toolkit](https://gitlab.eclipse.org/eclipse/asciidoc-lang/asciidoc-tck) tests
-* Clean, simple HTML output as a default
+* Clean, simple HTML output as a default (✓)
-* Native "document" (`docx`) output in a "manuscript" template, like what you might send to a publisher or literary journal
+* Native "document" (`docx`) output in a "manuscript" template, like what you might send to a publisher or literary journal (✓ with `docx` feature)
 * PyO3 hooks/project for use inside Python contexts (will be behind a feature flag)